-The proof of Theorem \ref{thm_main_intro} is based on a comparison between the stability scattering diagram for DT invariants \cite{Bridgeland} and the explicit description, obtained by Mark Gross and the first author \cite{HDTV}, of the canonical scattering diagram capturing punctured Gromov--Witten invariants of log Calabi-Yau pairs obtained as blow-ups of toric varieties.
+The proof of Theorem \ref{thm_main_intro} is based on a comparison between the stability scattering diagram for DT invariants \cite{Bridgeland} and the explicit description, due to Mark Gross and the first author \cite{HDTV}, of the canonical scattering diagram capturing punctured Gromov--Witten invariants of log Calabi-Yau pairs obtained as blow-ups of toric varieties.

 Using Theorem \ref{thm_main_intro}, one can interpret the integer DT invariants $\Omega_\gamma^{+,\theta}$ as BPS invariants underlying the rational punctured Gromov--Witten invariants $N_{\tau,\beta}^{(X,D)}$.
-We will also show, under the assumptions of Theorem \ref{thm_main_intro}, that the DT invariants $\Omega_\gamma^{+,\theta}$ are non-negative integers -- see Theorem \ref{thm_nice_dt}.
-Both the integrality and the positivity of $\Omega_\gamma^{+,\theta}$ are highly non-trivial from the point of view of punctured Gromov--Witten invariants.
+Under the assumptions of Theorem \ref{thm_main_intro}, we will also show that the DT invariants $\Omega_\gamma^{+,\theta}$ are non-negative integers -- see Theorem \ref{thm_nice_dt}.
+Both the integrality and the positivity of $\Omega_\gamma^{+,\theta}$ are highly non-trivial from the point of view of punctured Gromov--Witten theory.